UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 - Quantum Computers are built from hardware that is radically different from the mainstream.
 - Artificial Intelligence tackles problems in a completely different way from the computer software we run in traditional computational science.

-We will touch on these alternative approaches in some of the final week’s articles.
+We will touch on these alternative approaches in some of the final foundational module.
 In the meantime, feel free to raise any questions you have about how they relate to supercomputing by commenting in any of the discussion steps.

 ---